-But researchers say otherwise.
-According to Jürgen Tautz in his book The Buzz About Bees, foragers enter a pronounced state of sleep—largely at night and in the hive.
-However, sometimes they sleep outside the hive as well.
-In addition, beekeepers and bee photographers the world over have reported seeing bees asleep in flowers.
+However, some bees sleep outside the hive too.
+For example, beekeepers and bee photographers the world over have reported seeing bees asleep in flowers, hanging from blades of grass, or sitting on a stone.
 The bees may remain stationary for hours, only to fly away when disturbed.

 An article published in the Journal of Experimental Biology (2008) by Ada D. Eban-Rothschild and Guy Bloch entitled “Differences in the sleep architecture of forager and young honeybees (Apis mellifera)” describes the different sleep patterns seen in young bees versus foragers.
 The piece is nicely summarized by Kathryn Phillips:

-Overall the youngsters slept as much as their elders and were as easy to wake when the lights went on, but the older bees had a well-defined sleep pattern that the youngsters lacked.
-So young bees do sleep, despite their 24 h lifestyle.
+Overall the youngsters slept as much as their elders and were easy to arose when the lights went on.
+But the older bees had a well-defined sleep pattern that the youngsters lacked.

 We like to think of bees as “super-human” so we ascribe all sorts of unnatural behaviors to them—including the rumor that they don’t sleep.
-But bees are so unusual and amazing anyway that we can—and should—dispense with this myth.
+But bees are unusual and amazing naturally, so we don’t need to make up stuff.
 So get over it!
-Honey bees sleep.
+Honey bees definitely sleep.

 Honey Bee Suite